Order this Assignment Now: £299 VALID THRU: 24-Jan-2025

 A business advice portfolio project is also an academic document created as a consequence of a student carrying out an integrated business research project.

 This 40 credit point module is assessed via a portfolio of live projects.
 This particular assessment will utilise two live brief provided from businesses or other organisations, through the School’s Business Advice Centre.
-The student will liaise with the client(s) to identify the
+The student will liaise with the client(s) to identify the aims, scope and objectives of the two projects.
+Two projects will be completed with one each in each semester.

 Three tasks will assess all of the learning outcomes.
 The tasks comprise of two projects based on live client-briefs, will be outlined using the Business Advice Centre Project Template, which the student group will be provided with.
 Thereafter the student group will meet with the client (either in the Business Advice Centre or in the client’s place of business) and refine the project.
 The three tasks are as follows: